9 Best Investment Apps in the UK for 2024

 Expert-Managed Investment Apps

-If you’re investing using expert-managed investment apps like Nutmeg or Wealthify, the setting-up process can take a little longer.
+The setting-up process can take a little longer if you’re investing using expert-managed investment apps like Nutmeg or Wealthify.
 This is because such companies will build you a bespoke portfolio, based on your risk tolerance.
 New users will generally need to complete the following steps:

 Self-Managed Investment Apps